 Tonawanda, est. 1946

-Watson’s Chocolates factory is in Tonawanda, with several retail locations in Buffalo, plus one in Victor.
+Watson’s chocolate factory is in Tonawanda, with several retail locations in Buffalo, plus one in Victor.
 Established in 1946, current chocolatiers are 3rd generation descendants.

 In 1946, two brothers, Louis and John Watson, and their respective wives, Ellen and Mary, began making chocolates in the back room of their soda fountain and luncheonette on Delaware Avenue in Kenmore, NY.

-Family recipes are still made today, by hand, and in small batches, including our Famous Sponge Candy.
-Our candy makers and chocolatier are our extended family and we take pride in using only the highest quality ingredients, including only Fair Trade Certified chocolate.
+Family recipes, including our Famous Sponge Candy, are still made by hand and in small batches.
+Our candy makers and chocolatier are our extended family, and we take pride in using only the highest quality ingredients, including Fair Trade Certified chocolate.

 Central New York